amiv-eth/amivapi/amivapi/documentation/Cheatsheet.md

 The API is based on the framework [Eve](http://docs.python-eve.org/en/latest/), which supports a wide range of filtering, sorting, embedding and pagination using the request [query string](https://en.wikipedia.org/wiki/Query_string).
-Below is a short overview over the most important operations, check out the [Eve documentation](http://docs.python-eve.org/en/latest/features.html) for further details.
+Below is a short overview over the most important operations.
+Check out the [Eve documentation](http://docs.python-eve.org/en/latest/features.html) for further details.